JonathanUhler/Plant-Tracker/DOCUMENTATION.md

 Also note, sometimes colons (:) are substituted for two hyphens (--) and semicolons (;) are substituted for two vertical-bars (||).
 This usually happens when messages are being sent between the server and client to prevent the colons and semicolons from corrupting data.

-Because the operation key is just "operation," request operations are titled with the prefix "REQ_" and response operations are titled with the prefix "RES_"
+Because the operation key is just "operation," request operations are titled with the prefix "REQ_" and response operations are titled with the prefix "RES_".
+Errors are titled with the prefix "ERR_" (see "Operation Errors" below)

 # Request and Response Tags